fact-sealevel/bamber19-icesheets/README.md

 ## Notes
 (these probably belong elsewhere but have them here for now)
-- All input arguments in the [original module](https://github.com/stcaf-org/bamber19-icesheets/tree/main/modules/bamber19/icesheets) are defined in `cli.py` and passed to `main()`.

 - Where necessary, new arguments are created to replace hard-coded paths and other variables in the original.

 - Unless noted, default values for input args that exist in the original module are taken from the original module.